White close button

 Phase 1: Preparation

 Lower the stakes: Do not make a performance review seem like the end of the world.
-Your reps may feel nervous about the upcoming performance review, which may lower their confidence levels leading to poor performance.
+Your reps may feel nervous about the upcoming performance review, which may lower their confidence levels and, in turn, lead to poor performance on the job.

 Instead, take time out to talk to your team members in person about the upcoming review.
 Tell them that the stakes aren’t all that high.
 Instead, ask them to treat the review as a check-in, a process that allows them to take a step back, introspect, identify areas of improvement, and delight customers.